 McDonald is a very small borough located in the state of Pennsylvania.
 With a population of 2,095 people and five constituent neighborhoods, McDonald is the 582nd largest community in Pennsylvania.
-McDonald has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+McDonald has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-McDonald is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, McDonald isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in McDonald are a mix of both white- and blue-collar jobs.
 Overall, McDonald is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in McDonald who work in office and administrative support (13.44%), sales jobs (13.34%), and food service (10.75%).

-The percentage of adults in McDonald who are college-educated is close to the national average for all communities of 21.84%: 18.88% of the adults in McDonald have a bachelor's degree or advanced degree.
+In terms of college education, McDonald is nearly on par with the US average for all cities of 21.84%: 18.88% of adults 25 and older in McDonald have a bachelor's degree or advanced degree.

 The per capita income in McDonald in 2010 was $23,552, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $94,208 for a family of four.
 However, McDonald contains both very wealthy and poor people as well.